junxit/us-congress-bills-111/bill.md

 legis-num: H. RES.
 117
 congress: 111th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # H. RES.
 117

-> Supporting the goals and ideals of National Engineeers Week, and for other purposes.
+> Supporting the goals and ideals of National Engineers Week, and for other purposes.

 ## Preamble